GoldsteinE/name-it/readme-parts/main.md

 ## Safety

-I don't see why this would be unsound.
-Miri likes it, I discussed it with other people, and all unsafe involved isn't particulary criminal.
+~~I don't see why this would be unsound.
+Miri likes it, I discussed it with other people, and all unsafe involved isn't particulary criminal.~~

+Miri doesn't like it anymore, see [this build run](https://github.com/GoldsteinE/name-it/actions/runs/3594297524/jobs/6052384905).

+This problem was reported for discussion at UCG repo: <https://github.com/rust-lang/unsafe-code-guidelines/issues/380>

 To address some particular concerns: